divijghose/firedrake/Firedrake-meeting-2024-03-06.md

 ## JB: This is supposed to just be a bug fix
 But I'm in danger of forgetting what was supposed to be going on https://github.com/firedrakeproject/firedrake/pull/3261

+## JB: Do we still want the option of a no VTK install path
+I haven't moved checkpointing into `output`, but that isn't holding up binary release related things. https://github.com/firedrakeproject/firedrake/pull/3324

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*